 A confirmation message is displayed, and changes are saved in the system.

 Note: When you modify the name of an existing Environment variable, the variable name is not automatically updated in any interactions where it is used.
 In the event of a conflict, you need to manually update the old variable name to point to the new name wherever it occurs in the interaction.
 You can locate all occurrences of the variable under the 'Usage' tab.

-- The value of an environment variable may not be changed through Interaction logic.
-For example, you cannot use an environment variable on the left side of an Allocator.
+- The value of an Environment Variable may not be changed using Flow logic.
+For example, you cannot use an Environment Variable on the left side of an Allocator.